amylour/scoops_pp1/README.md

 ### **Testing**

 Testing took place throughout the entire build using Dev Tools on Chrome and on the above real-world devices.
+The browsers used were:
+- Chrome
+- Firefox
+- Edge
+- Safari

 The results of feature testing are as follows:

 | Page | Test | Pass/Fail |
 | :----| :----| :--------:|